raspibolt/raspibolt/raspibolt/raspibolt_61_system-overview.md

 *Difficulty: easy*

-To get a quick overview over the system status, I created [a shell script](https://github.com/Stadicus/guides/blob/master/raspibolt/resources/20-raspibolt-welcome) that is shown on login or on demand.
+To get a quick overview over the system status, I created [a shell script](https://github.com/Stadicus/guides/blob/master/raspibolt/resources/20-raspibolt-welcome) that is run as "message of the day" (motd) to be shown on login or on demand.

 ![MotD system overview](images/60_status_overview.png)